tokbtomas/azure-rdf2cosmos/README.md

 ## The Conversion/Migration Process

-There are four steps to the process, each implemented as the following bash and powershell scripts.
+There are four steps to the process, each implemented as the bash and powershell scripts listed below.
 The process is designed to support huge input files.

 The first step converts the raw RDF (i.e. - *.rdf, *.ttl, etc.) files, exported from the source database, into ***.nt** files.
 These are known as **triples**, and this conversion is done simply with an **Apache Jena** utility called **riot**.
 Riot is an acronym for **RDF I/O technology (RIOT)**.
+Each triple consists of a subject, predicate, and object.

 **Apache Jena** is expected to be installed on the workstation/VM where this process executes;
 links and installation instructions below.